mgrachten/bln-mode/README.md

-# `bln-mode`: Minor mode for binary line navigation in Emacs
+# `bln-mode`: A minor mode for binary line navigation in Emacs

 # Introduction and Usage